 For tips on ways to play with three players, see our post on games for three players.

 This is the easiest situation to handle.
-One team has three players who use two boules each (as in triples).
-The other team has two players who use three boules each (as in doubles).
+One team has three players who use two boules each.
+The other team has two players who use three boules each.

-- break up into two games — a singles game, and a game for 5 players.
+- Break up into a game of singles and a game for 5 players.

-- break up into two games — a doubles game, and a game for 3 players.
+- Break up into a game of doubles and a game for 3 players.

 - Play a game of 3-vs-4.
 The 4-member team decides which of its players will throw one boule and which will throw two boules.

 Playing with an odd number of players isn’t a disaster.
 If late-arriving players appear and you have (say) a game of two-vs-three, you can add a third player to the 2-member team, or one of the players on the 3-member team can leave to start a new game with the late-arriving players.

 We don’t recommend arrangements in which teams play with more than 6 boules each.
 With too many boules on the ground, a game can turn into a muddled mess.